G00410424/emerging_technologies/README.md

 Regular Expression for Word Extraction: The re.findall() function was used to extract words by matching sequences of alphabetic characters, ignoring any punctuation or special characters.

+**Task 4: Export the Trigram Model as JSON**
+The trigram model produced in Task 1 is exported as a JSON file in Task 4, which facilitates sharing, storing, and using the model in other programs.
+We will be able to retrieve our model in a standardized manner thanks to JSON (JavaScript Object Notation), a widely used and accessible data format.

+Structure and Files
+The trigram model in JSON format is contained in the output file trigrams.json, where each trigram sequence is represented by a key and its frequency by a value.
+The notebook that defines and runs the export function is called trigrams.ipynb.